 Dynatrace is the smallest library that can be placed in an Application server (on a JVM for a Java application or on a CLR for a .NET application) which will run within the application process without consuming any more than 10MB of memory on the server itself.
 This further allows lower overheads on the server and does its job to monitor the application logs without any issues.
-The sensors on this tool are so flexible that you don’t even have to restart your application servers (there by your applications itself) whenever a new dynatrace agent is added or removed from your application server.
+The sensors on this tool are so flexible that you don’t even have to restart your application servers (thereby your applications themselves) whenever a new dynatrace agent is added or removed from your application server.

 Dynatrace has totally redefined the way how we monitor today’s world digital ecosystems.
-It is completely automated, backed with AI power and is the only solution that can answer not just with data but also with deep insight into every user, transaction and application running on the application server.
+It is completely automated, backed with AI power, and is the only solution that can answer not just with data but also with deep insight into every user, transaction, and application running on the application server.
 No wonder that 72 of the Fortune 100 companies / Organizations trust dynatrace to optimize their customer experiences to innovate further and also to modernize their IT operations with absolute prejudice.

 Following are some of the advantages of using Dynatrace, let us now take a look at each and every one of them:

 In this article, we have tried to understand what DevOps tools are and where do they find their usages in the bigger picture.
-Alongside to that we also have spent time in understanding the nitty-gritty details of Business Intelligence DevOps tools and Monitoring DevOps tools.
+Alongside that, we also have spent time understanding the nitty-gritty details of Business Intelligence DevOps tools and Monitoring DevOps tools.
 In this article, we have gone through the tools that identify themselves as the market leaders in the Business Intelligence and also the Monitoring space of the DevOps tools and looked into their advantages that are certified in the Production deployments.

-Related Page: Introduction to DevOps Tools
+Related Page: What is DevOps Tools